 You have developed adhesions restricting movement

 Adhesions form with every surgery – regardless on what type of surgery it is (excision or ablation).
 Surgeons are well aware of the risk of adhesions and expert surgeons will do their utmost to minimize adhesions as much as possible.
-Read more about the risk of surgery and adhesions here. *please don’t take any of the advice mentioned at the end of the article as these cause more complications in the long term.

 “The truth is that adhesions are extremely common and occur after almost every abdominal surgical procedure.
 The increase in the number of gynecological and surgical procedures in recent years has seen a corresponding rise in the incidence of adhesion-related complications.”